bkuhlmann/gemsmith/README.md

     -c, [--code-climate]  # Add Code Climate support.
                           # Default: true

-Also, don't forget that once you have created your gem skeleton, the following rake tasks are also available to you via Bundler (i.e. rake -T):
+Once a gem skeleton has been created, the following tasks are available within the project via Bundler (i.e. rake -T):

-    rake build    # Build <gem>-<version>.gem into the pkg directory rake install  # Build and install <gem>-<version>.gem into system gems rake release  # Create tag v0.1.1 and build and push <gem>-<version>.gem to Rubygems
+    rake build    # Build example-0.1.0.gem into the pkg directory rake install  # Build and install example-0.1.0.gem into system gems rake release  # Create tag v2.3.0 and build and push example-0.1.0.gem to Rubygems

 # Tests